eelkeblok/did-distro/README.md

 script will perform the appropriate operations to make the configuration installable by the install process as opposed to site-specific configuration.

+## Testing the installation
+To be able to test the installation process easily without having to wipe your main installation, a subsite directory is provided.
+If you make sure the domain name diad-install.test points to the webroot where you put the distribution, you can use that site for that purpose.
+The script `clean-test.sh` will drop all tables the database configured for that site and replace the settings.php with a clean one.

 ## Default content
 TODO.